RosettaCommons/documentation/rosetta_basics/scoring/centroid-score-terms.md

 ###Membrane centroid score terms
 These score terms are specialized for use with membrane proteins and appear in membrane-specific score functions.
 Descriptions from [[Alford et al. 2015|http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004398]].
 #####mp_pair
 Knowledge-based pairwise interaction potential between two residues some distance apart at a given depth in the membrane.
-See E<sub>pair</sub> description in [[Yarovoy et al. 2006|http://onlinelibrary.wiley.com/doi/10.1002/prot.20817/full]] for additional information.
+Originally published in [[Yarovoy et al. 2006|http://onlinelibrary.wiley.com/doi/10.1002/prot.20817/full]] (see E<sub>pair</sub> description).
 #####mp_env
 Knowledge-based potential describing propensity for a single residue to be at a given depth in the membrane and burial by residues.
-See E<sub>env</sub> description in [[Yarovoy et al. 2006|http://onlinelibrary.wiley.com/doi/10.1002/prot.20817/full]] for additional information.
+Originally published in [[Yarovoy et al. 2006|http://onlinelibrary.wiley.com/doi/10.1002/prot.20817/full]] (see E<sub>env</sub> description).
-#####mp_cbeta
 Knowledge-based residue density potential based on number of neighbor residues and conditional upon number of transmembrane helices.
-See E<sub>density</sub> description in [[Yarovoy et al. 2006|http://onlinelibrary.wiley.com/doi/10.1002/prot.20817/full]] for additional information.
+Originally published in [[Yarovoy et al. 2006|http://onlinelibrary.wiley.com/doi/10.1002/prot.20817/full]] (see E<sub>density</sub> description).
+See also ([[Rohl et al. 2004|Rosetta-canon#scoring]]) for more information on calculation of residue density.
 #####mp_lipo
 Scores agreement between predicted lipophilicity (from [[LIPS server|http://gila.bioe.uic.edu/lab/lips/]]) and the model.
 See [[Adamian et al. 2005|http://onlinelibrary.wiley.com/doi/10.1002/prot.20456/full]] for additional information on lipophilicity predictions.
 #####mp_nonhelix